RichieRob/PredictionPerpsDocs/docs/HeapLogic.md

 The heap system efficiently tracks the **smallest tilt value** (and its position) across n positions.

+It is essential for the Ledger to ensure that a Market Maker stays solvent.

 ---

 ## 1. Grouping Positions into Blocks